vk2diy/adxi/kicad-pcbs/adxi/README.md

  * Designed: 2024-08-03 - 2024-10-10ish
  * Ordered: 2024-10-24
    * Cost: $41.40 for 10 boards + $154.20 for 10 pieces SMT = $195.60 for 10 pieces / 10 = $19.56 each (ex shipping)
-   * Note that the ordering was delayed for 2 weeks or something owing to the late stage module design needing revision and wanting to share shipping costs, and this required updates to the classe2-calculator software.
+   * Note that the ordering was delayed for 2 weeks or something owing to the late stage module design needing revision and wanting to share shipping costs, and this required updates to the [classe2-calculator](https://github.com/vk2diy/classe2-calculator) software.
  * ETA: 2024-11-06
  * Received: 2024-11-04 (~midday) - total time since ordering ~10-11 days
  * Testing:
    * 2024-11-04: Blew up two boards, discovered USB power issue.
    * 2024-11-05: USB hub, audio and MCU passthru verified with bypass supply.
 Restored lab to functionality.
 Worked on a fix, ordered parts.
+   * 2024-11-06: Parts received.

 ## Initial test